CanopyTax/cp-dotfiles/README.md

 Change the line `Plugin 'Shougo/deoplete.vim'` to `Plugin Shougo/neocomplete.vim`
 Quit vim, reload it and run `:BundleClean` and after `:PluginInstall`
 There may be configurations with neocomplete you'll want
+Also the `tmux.conf` file has specific neovim settings You'll need to change those